Rotavirus

 Our Rotavirus research

 Our Enteric Diseases group hosts the WHO Collaboration Centre for Child Health, the WHO Regional Reference Laboratory for the Western-Pacific Region and the Australian Rotavirus Surveillance Program.
-These programs monitor and test for rotavirus, and the programs contribute to rotavirus disease surveillance and characterisation of strains causing severe disease in people throughout Australia and across our region.
+These programs monitor and test for rotavirus, and the programs contribute to rotavirus disease surveillance and the characterisation of strains causing severe disease in people throughout Australia and across our region.

 The group’s research includes understanding why some oral rotavirus vaccines do not provide good protection in infants in low-income settings.